Prof. Ray S. Fertig III received BS (2001) and

 Kedar is from Mumbai, India.
 He has a B.E in Mechanical Engineering from the University of

-in the composite) for a variety of different fiber configurations, load states, and constituent properties.
-Better understanding of interaction
+His research focused on developing computer simulations to study the variation of interaction energy for a variety of different fiber configurations, load states, and constituent properties.

 This will be used to augment the existing failure theories that use volume average quantities to better predict failure.
 Kedar is currently employed at